Cut-Set Bounds on Network Information Flow: Introduction

 One way to resolve this difficulty is via relaxation of the bound, replacing the set of entropy functions with the set of polymatroids $\Gamma$ (which has a finite, polyhedral characterization).
 This results in a \emph{geometric bound} that is in principle computable using linear programming~\cite{Yeu02}.
 In practice however, the number of variables and constraints in this linear program both increase exponentially with the number of links in the network.
 This prevents numerical computation for any meaningful case of interest.
 An alternative approach is to seek \emph{graphical bounds} based on functional dependence properties and cut sets in graphs derived from the original communications network.

 The more difficult problems of characterization and computation of bounds for networks with correlated sources has received less attention than networks with independent sources.
 For a few special cases, necessary and sufficient conditions for reliable transmission have been found.
 In particular, it was recently showed~\cite{Han11} that the minimum cut is a necessary and sufficient condition for reliable transmission of multiple correlated sources to \emph{all} sinks.
 This result includes the necessary and sufficient condition~\cite{Han80},~\cite{BarSer06} for networks in which every source is demanded by single sink as a special case.
 However, the correlated source problem is an uncharted area in general.
-To the best of our knowledge, there does not yet exist a nontrivial necessary condition for reliable transmission of correlated sources in general multicast networks.

 A related important problem is that of separation of distributed source coding and network coding.
 It has been shown~\cite{RamJaiChoEff06} that separation holds for two-source two-sink networks.
 However it has also been shown by example that separation fails for two-source three-sink and three-source two-sink networks.

 In this paper we develop new outer bounds for the capacity region of general multicast networks with correlated sources.
 We further develop the main concepts to also give tighter bounds for networks with independent sources.
 The main idea of these bounds is to find subsets of random variables in the network that act as \emph{information blockers}, or \emph{information-theoretic cut sets}.
 These are sets of variables that determine all other variables in the network.
 We develop the properties of these sets, which leads to recursive algorithms for their enumeration.
-These algorithms can be thought of as operating on a specially constructed function dependence graph that encodes the \emph{local} functional dependencies imposed by encoding and decoding constraints.
+These algorithms can be thought of as operating on a specially constructed functional dependence graph that encodes the \emph{local} functional dependencies imposed by encoding and decoding constraints.